Adamslab/OpenSlider/Bill Of Materials/Readme.md

 Nema 17 motors are used.
 One motor is needed for each axis.
 If you just want X and Y motion, you will only need two motors.

 If you expect to do vertical movements with a DSLR, or rapid back and forth movements with high acceleration, 42Ncm or higher is reccomended.
-For a cellphone, action camera or PiCamera you can get away with 13-20Ncm motors.
+For a cellphone, action camera or PiCamera you can use weaker motors.

 https://s.click.aliexpress.com/e/_sd4SLV